1970s iGuzzini Baobab Table Lamp

 Manufacturer: iGuzzini illuminazione S.p.A via Mariano Guzzini, 37.
 62019, Recanati, Italy.

-Other versions: Also made in white, ochre and some variations.
-A table lamp with a black base and a white lampshade and vise versa was produced.
+Other versions: This 1970s iGuzzini Baobab table lamp exists in white, ochre and some variations.
+A table lamp with a black base and a white lampshade and vise versa was also produced.

 A version exist with a total black or total white lampshade, without the transparent rim.